Florida Apartment Loan Rates

 West Palm Beach benefits from a more moderate supply pipeline than neighboring Fort Lauderdale and Miami, providing a more controlled supply-demand environment for borrowers seeking Florida apartment building financing.
 Two-bedroom units make up the largest share of the rental inventory at approximately 45% of all units, the highest two-bedroom concentration among the state's major coastal markets, reflecting the city's family and professional household demographic.
 Approximately 47% of all West Palm Beach rentals are family households, with 25% including children under 18, supporting longer tenancies and consistent renewal activity that strengthens lender confidence on stabilized assets.

 Investors pursuing apartment loans in West Palm Beach in 2026 are focused on long-term appreciation, income-producing properties with stable cash flow, and value-add acquisitions in the city's 1970s through 2000s vintage stock that represents approximately 50% of total rental inventory.
 The Flagler-Waterfront District, Pineapple Park, and Prospect Heights submarkets are among the most active for investor activity, combining walkable urban appeal with consistent renter demand.
-For Florida apartment lenders evaluating the Palm Beach County market, West Palm Beach offers a premium rent profile, a balanced renter base, and long-term demand fundamentals driven by continued in-migration and homeownership cost barriers that support strong performance for apartment building loans across the metro.
+For apartment lenders in Florida evaluating the Palm Beach County market, West Palm Beach offers a premium rent profile, a balanced renter base, and long-term demand fundamentals driven by continued in-migration and homeownership cost barriers that support strong performance for apartment building loans across the metro.

-2026 Tampa Florida Apartment Loan Market Overview
+Tampa Florida Apartment Market Snapshot, 2026

 Tampa continues to benefit from strong population growth, infrastructure investment, and a diversifying economy anchored by healthcare, finance, technology, and professional services.
 The metro absorbed nearly 9,400 units in 2024, setting a new regional record and demonstrating that renter demand remains robust even during periods of peak supply.
 Net absorption is forecast to remain healthy in 2026, with approximately 6,000 units expected to be absorbed over the year, surpassing Tampa's 10-year average.
 Renters in the 25 to 34 age group make up the largest share of Tampa's renter pool at 31%, providing a strong long-term demand base.
-These dynamics continue to attract Florida apartment lenders evaluating large-market growth opportunities in the state.
+These dynamics continue to attract apartment lenders in Florida evaluating large-market growth opportunities in the state.

 Tampa Apartment Supply, Demand, and Vacancy in 2026